climlab/climlab/source/contact.rst

 The documentation has been built by Moritz Kreuzer using `Sphinx <http://www.sphinx-doc.org>`_.
 Based on some commentary strings in the source code and a couple of Jupyter Notebooks, this documentation has been developed.

-Currently it covers only the Energy Balance Model relevant parts of the package.
+Currently, it covers only the Energy Balance Model relevant parts of the package.

 	| **Moritz Kreuzer**
 	| Potsdam Institut for Climate Impact Research (PIK)